 Though a video background might sound hard, it’s super easy with with Biteable.
-And if you sign up for Biteable Premium, you get access to more than 800,000+ stock footage clips, all of which can be used as part of your stunning videos.
+You get access to more than 800,000+ stock footage clips, all of which can be used as part of your stunning videos.

 With so many options, the hard part is deciding which one to use!
 Here are a few tips for picking the right video background for your next project.